Rooooyy/HiTIN/README.md

 > Thanks to the superior framework open-sourced by [NeuralClassifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier).
 You could also implement other methods in HTC or propose your own model.

 ## Train
-The default parameters are not the best performing-hyper-parameters used to reproduce our results in the paper.

 Hyper-parameters need to be specified through the commandline arguments.
 Please refer to our paper for the details of how we set the hyper-parameters.

 To learn hyperparameters to be specified, please see:

 ```
 python train.py [-h] -cfg CONFIG_FILE [-b BATCH_SIZE] [-lr LEARNING_RATE]
                 [-l2 L2RATE] [-p] [-k TREE_DEPTH] [-lm NUM_MLP_LAYERS]